openflighthpc/flight-metal-server/docs/routes.md

 ### Update

-Updates the uefi file with the new file content given by the required `payload` attribute.
+Updates the uefi file with the content given by the `payload` attribute.
+The system file is unaffected unless the `payload` has been included.

-*BUG*: Currently this path will create uefi that do not exist.
-This will be fixed in future release.

 *SYNTAX:*
 ```